Negentropy-ai/Ngine/README.md

 ## Overview

-**ngine** is an open-source framework for building, training, and evaluating embodied AI agents across diverse simulation environments.
+**Ngine** is an open-source framework for building, training, and evaluating embodied AI agents across diverse simulation environments.
 It provides a unified interface for working with different simulators, robot embodiments, and task domains.

 ### Key Features